TheCharBot/A-Minecraft-RPG/README.md

 4. The Creeper Farm
 5. The Woodland Mansion
 6. The Ghast Bridge
 7. Steve's World
-8. Piglin Raid
+8. The Piglin Raid
    Then the battle for the staff of dominance
    After that, the battle for the Orb of Dominance
 10. (Optional) The End